null Skip to main content Skip to footer content

-The holiday of Easter, much like Christmas, has roots in both Christianity and ancient pagan culture.
-Though it is mostly considered a religious holiday, many of our modern traditions hail from Easter's pagan roots.
+Like Christmas, Easter has roots in both Christianity and ancient pagan culture.
+Though it is mostly considered a religious holiday, many of our modern traditions are rooted in pre-Christian practices.

 The Origin of Easter

 Easter actually originated as an ancient pagan celebration of the spring equinox.
 In Christianity, the day was dedicated to observing the resurrection of Jesus Christ, celebrated around the time of the Jewish Passover.
-However, with the spread of the Gospel of Christ, early Christians who did not participate in Jewish customs eventually merged their observances with the pagan spring festival, recognizing Easter as "resurrection day.”
+As the Gospel of Christ spread, early Christians who did not participate in Jewish customs eventually merged their ceremonies with the pagan spring festival, recognizing Easter as "resurrection day.”

 Modern Easter Traditions

-The Easter traditions we enjoy today come from a blend of Christian themes and ancient pagan celebrations, though we tend to see more of the latter.
-Easter decorations such as eggs, bunnies, and sweets are all pagan trappings.
+Today’s Easter traditions come from a blend of Christian themes and ancient pagan celebrations, though we tend to see more of the latter.
+Easter decorations such as eggs, bunnies, and sweets are all pre-Christian spring symbols.

 Easter Eggs

 One of the most recognizable symbols associated with Easter is the Easter egg.
-This symbol can be traced back to the Ancient Babylonians, who believed an egg fell from heaven into the Euphrates River, and "hatched" the goddess of fertility, Astarte (also known as Ashtur, Ishtar, and, yes, Easter).
+This symbol goes back to the Ancient Babylonians.
+They believed an egg fell from heaven into the Euphrates River, and "hatched" the goddess of fertility, Astarte (also known as Ashtur, Ishtar, and, yes, Easter).
 Pagans exchanged eggs as gifts during their springtime festival.
 Today, eggs are painted in bright colors and used in the ever-popular Easter egg hunt, where they are hidden for children to find and collect.

 The Easter Bunny

-Another widely-popular Easter staple is the Easter Bunny.
-Rabbits, much like eggs, have long represented the spring season and fertility.
-The Easter Rabbit is a tradition that originated in the pagan festival of Eostre, represented by a northern goddess who was associated with the rabbit and hare.
+Another popular Easter symbol is the Easter Bunny.
+Like eggs, rabbits represent the spring season and fertility.
+The Easter Rabbit tradition originated in the pagan festival of Eostre, represented by a northern goddess who was associated with the rabbit and hare.
 The modern Easter Bunny brings eggs and treats for children to enjoy every Easter.

 The White Lily

 The white lily is so connected with the holiday that it is sometimes known as the Easter lily.
-Lilies are associated with purity and resurrection; one legend says lilies grew in the Garden of Gethsemane, where Christ prayed the night before his death.
-Other flowers associated with spring and Easter include daffodils, crocus, hyacinth and tulips.
+Lilies are associated with purity and resurrection.
+One legend says lilies grew in the Garden of Gethsemane, where Christ prayed the night before his death.
+Spring flowers like daffodils, crocus, hyacinth and tulips also are associated with Easter.

 Other Symbolism